simonehagey/orbdot/docs/source/model_fitting.rst

 The NestedSampling Class
 ------------------------
-This module, :class:`NestedSampling`, serves as a comprehensive framework for conducting model fits of secular evolution to different types, such as transit timing, radial velocity analysis, and joint parameter estimation.
+This module, :class:`~orbdot.nested_sampling.NestedSampling`, serves as a comprehensive framework for conducting model fits of secular evolution to different types, such as transit timing, radial velocity analysis, and joint parameter estimation.
 It provides a set of tools for initializing model fits, handling parameters and their priors, and running nested sampling algorithms.